why an index, not an opinion

 market signals

-news events, policy changes, and technology releases that shift the automation landscape.
+news events, policy changes, technology releases, and federal employment reports that shift the labor market landscape.

 global labor data